Probiotics for Dogs & Sensitive Stomachs: A Simple Guide | Get Joy

 Do dogs need probiotics, and are natural probiotics good for dogs?

 Many dogs benefit from probiotic support, especially during food changes, stress, or a sensitive-stomach stretch.
-Get Joy uses a natural, spore-forming probiotic that survives processing and stomach acid so it arrives alive in the gut.
-Building it into food means a consistent daily dose without an extra step.
+Get Joy's Freeze Dried Raw uses a live, multi-strain probiotic blend at 3 billion CFU per pound — built into the food so your dog gets a consistent daily dose without an extra step.

 What's the best dog food for a sensitive stomach?